Colors and Color Lists

 Export a list of colors from a Named Color Profile (NCP) in the Profile Inspector.

-ColorThink will display the color list in the Colors region of the worksheet.
-If the list file contained sample numbers and names they will be displayed also.
+ColorThink displays the color list in the Colors region of the worksheet.
+If the list file contained sample numbers and names they’re displayed also.

-For colors that contain colorimetric (Lab, XYZ, etc) or spectral values, ColorThink will calculate a color patch for accurate display in the list (within monitor gamut limitations).
+For colors that contain colorimetric (Lab, XYZ, etc) or spectral values, ColorThink calculates a color patch for accurate display in the list (within monitor gamut limitations).

 Saving Color Lists